 Operating System Fixup

-Operating System Fixup configures a guest OS to boot by enabling boot devices critical for booting in Citrix Hypervisor and disabling any services or tools for other hypervisors.
+Operating System Fixup configures a guest OS to boot by enabling boot devices critical for booting in a Citrix Hypervisor server and disabling any services or tools for other hypervisors.
 Guest OSes include all versions of Windows that Citrix Hypervisor supports and some Linux distributions.

 Operating System Fixup does not convert the guest operating system from one hypervisor to another.

 Operating System Fixup is supplied as an automatically booting ISO image that is attached to the imported VM’s DVD drive.
 It performs the necessary configuration changes when the VM is first started, and then shuts down the VM.
-The next time the new VM is started, the boot device is reset and the VM starts normally.
+The next time the new VM is started, the boot device is reset, and the VM starts normally.

 To use Operating System Fixup on imported disk images and OVF/OVA packages, you enable the feature on the OS Fixup Settings page of the XenCenter Import wizard.
 Specify a location to copy the Fixup ISO to so that Citrix Hypervisor can use it.